confluentinc/ksqldb-recipes/docs/predictive-analytics/next-best-offer/index.md

 ### Creating an event stream

-To get started you'll first need to create a stream that contains the customer activity:
+To get started, you'll first need to create a stream that contains the customer activity:

 ```sql
 CREATE STREAM customer_activity_stream (